Education

 What does a Pareto Chart tell you?

 A Pareto Chart is a fundamental quality tool that may help you find the most common problems, complaints or any other aspect.
-The graphic draws its name from the creator of the ’80/20 rule,’ Vilfredo Pareto, which suggests that 20% of individuals have 80% of the wealth.
+The graphic draws its name from the creator of the ’80/20 rule,’ Vilfredo Pareto, who suggests that 20% of individuals have 80% of the wealth.
 In terms of quality, 80% of the losses are caused by 20% of the reasons.

 pareto_chart_example